 4. Wildlife Reserve And Hunting Reserve Permit

-Wildlife reserves and Hunting Reserves are two different reserve areas designated for different reasons in Nepal.
+Wildlife reserves and hunting reserves are two different reserve areas designated for different reasons in Nepal.
 There is only one wildlife reserve and one hunting reserve; they are Koshi Tappu Wildlife Reserve and Dhorpatan Hunting Reserve.
 They both require permits for trekking as well as other activities.

 As both have different purposes, Koshi Tappu Wildlife Reserve serves to conserve and protect wildlife species and their natural habitats.
 Other programs include anti-poaching operations and wildlife monitoring with government agencies, conservation organizations, and local communities.
 The reserve also offers tourism activities like wildlife safaris, bird watching, and trekking.